The C8 Optical Tube

 The AVX was designed to be a mount both for imaging and visual observing.
 For visual observing, the requirements are far less than those needed for imaging.
 And here, the AVX does pretty well.

-When properly set-up and aligned, the GoTo performance and tracking are accurate and reliable.
-Put an object in the eyepiece and you can expect it to stay there for as long as you intend to look at it.
-Slew to another object, and, assuming you did a good star alignment, you can expect it to put the object right in the center of the eyepiece.
+When properly set up and aligned, the GoTo’s performance and tracking are accurate and reliable.
+Put an object in the eyepiece, and you can expect it to stay there for as long as you intend to look at it.
+Slew to another object, and assuming you did a good star alignment, the object should be in the center of the eyepiece.

 The first is backlash, particularly on the declination axis.
 One of the chief reasons the CG-5 was never a great performer for imaging was the backlash, which could be pretty significant.

 Backlash is a problem caused by gears that don’t mesh together as closely as they should.
 This can be due to gears that aren’t being held tightly together or gears that aren’t properly sized to fit each other.
 The key symptom is some give in the axis.

 While properly meshed gears should remain in contact with each other at all times, when gears aren’t properly meshed, there may be some looseness, which can result in back and forth wobbling.
 For visual use, this can be a nuisance but is usually not a problem (though it can decrease the accuracy of GoTo performance).
 It can cause visible problems in the stars when imaging.

 The AVX’s backlash on the right ascension axis is definitely better than that of previous CG-5 models, but it may still appear a little high to some users, particularly those who require high precision for imaging.
 The backlash on the declination axis, however, is a common complaint among users.
 There are some ways of reducing it, but it’s disappointing that Celestron wouldn’t have done more in design and manufacture, particularly since this mount is designed with imaging in mind.